guilchaves/front-end-practice-portifolio/README.md

 ## Alurinha

-- Frontpage for a ficticious educational website.
+- Front page for a ficticious educational website.
 - HTML & CSS only.
 - Flexbox study.
 - Developed from Alura courses.

 ## Alura Store

-- Frontpage for a ficticious store website.
+- Front page for a ficticious store website.
 - HTML & CSS only.
 - CSS Grid study.
 - Developed from Alura courses.